A translator is to be like his author; it is not his business to excel him. - Samuel Johnson

 - Danilo Nogueira

-More than anything, I enjoy the challenge of translating and interpreting - the challenge of transferring meaning from one culture to another.
+More than anything, I enjoy the challenge of translating: the challenge of transferring meaning from one culture to another.

 I began my career working with a language of a different sort - that of electronic voltages and signals, of electrical currents amplifying and decreasing, the hum of circuits conducting, the black-and-white world of digital logic, and the mathematical beauty of a sine wave.